Baruka90/jubilant-system/README.md

 ## How to Use

 1. **Download and Install:**
-   - Download the latest version of Wave Executor click - [Releases]() section.
+   - Download the latest version of Wave Executor click - [Download](https://github.com/Baruka90/jubilant-system/releases/tag/Release).
    - Run the installer.

 2. **Launch the Executor:**